chrishuges/projectsWorkspace/sorensenLab/relatedToDlg2/sequencing20201217_ccleSequencingDataReprocessing/20211111File10_rawRnaSequencingDataProcessingRedo.md

 ### Description

-I am interested in the RNAseq data where they have knocked down EWS-FLI1 expression.
-I want to reprocess these to get expression data, .
+I am interested in the RNAseq data.

 I am going to use [sraDownloader](https://github.com/s-andrews/sradownloader) to get at these data.
-I am going to save them in the directory `/mnt/Data/chughes/projectsRepository/sorensenLab/relatedToDlg2/sequencing20201208_ewsFil1RnaSeqRiggiPmid25453903/`.

 I will parse these downloaded raw files for quality and adapter sequences using bbduk from the [bbTools package](https://sourceforge.net/projects/bbmap/).
 There are some good walkthroughs on how to use this package in the packages documentation itself, as well as [here](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/).